-- High learning outcomes for all in which significant gaps between groups of pupils (e.g. boys and girls, SEND and disadvantaged children) are addressed and gaps are closing by end of primary school.
+1) To continue to implement a high quality curriculum that caters for all learners – ensuring that significant gaps and barriers to educational success between groups of pupils (e.g. boys and girls, SEND and disadvantaged children) are addressed and gaps are diminished by end of primary school.

 There is a huge raft of research that shows the impact that success in early reading can have in future life – particularly as a predictor of future academic success and as a building block for social mobility.
 This is widely discussed in the DfE’s July 2021, Teaching the foundations of literacy, Reading Framework.

 To teach word reading and spelling successfully, teachers need to understand the principles underpinning the teaching of word reading (decoding) and spelling (encoding).
 This should include understanding how the alphabetic code of English represents the sounds (phonemes) of the language with single letters and groups of letters (graphemes).
-These principles underpin phonics teaching and from September 2021 there is an expectation that schools should have a full systematic, synthetic phonics programme implemented.
-This is in line with updates to the DfE’s letters and sounds programme and a number of new approved programmes will be released during this time period.
+These principles underpin phonics teaching and from September 2021 there was an expectation that schools should have a full systematic, synthetic phonics programme implemented.
+This is in line with updates to the DfE’s letters and sounds programme and a number of new approved programmes were released during this time period.

 - Standards in phonics as measured by y1 phonics screening check are above national expectations.